markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 a closing [code fence] of the same type as the code block began with (backticks or tildes), and with at least as many backticks or tildes as the opening code fence.
-If the leading code fence is indented N spaces, then up to N spaces of indentation are removed from each line of the content (if present).
+If the leading code fence is preceded by N spaces of indentation, then up to N spaces of indentation are removed from each line of the content (if present).
 (If a content line is not indented, it is preserved unchanged.
-If it is indented less than N spaces, all of the indentation is removed.)
+If it is indented N spaces or less, all of the indentation is removed.)

-The closing code fence may be indented up to three spaces, and may be followed only by spaces, which are ignored.
+The closing code fence may be preceded by up to three spaces of indentation, and may be followed only by spaces or tabs, which are ignored.
 If the end of the containing block (or document) is reached and no closing code fence has been found, the code block contains all of the lines after the opening code fence until the end of the containing block (or